gphilipp/react-native-with-clojurescript/README.md

 http://stackoverflow.com/questions/38198511/how-to-prevent-node-from-running-out-of-memory-when-bundling-js-for-react-native/38198512

 - Never ever use a `println` or a `prn` inside your code, use the logging method described above with `react-native log-ios`, it will works correctly with the simulator or in dev mode on real device but will _crash abruptly_ when deployed in production (like with beta testflight).

+- Don't require images by concatenating strings, it will work in development but will crash in production (or beta testflight).
+See https://facebook.github.io/react-native/docs/images.html

 - If you need react native crash analysis tools: http://stackoverflow.com/questions/36947752/whats-a-good-setup-for-react-native-crash-reporting